PierceNguyen/cse15l-lab-reports/index.md

 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
 As shown above, using cd with no commands does not result in an error but also does not output anything.
-If you use cd in the root directory nothing occurs; however, if you use it outside the root directory it changes the working directory to be one layer up.
+If you use cd in the root directory the current directory does not change; however, if you use it outside the root directory it changes the working directory to be one layer up.

 **Using cd with a directory as an argument**
+With the root directory as the working directory:
 ```
 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$